alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 This is normal `IEnumerable<T>` behavior.
 The selector is deferred and is invoked once for every value produced during each enumeration.

 The mismatch is in the type signature: it looks like an ordinary function that returns a `RiskScore`, but calling it also performs an external operation.
-Once you pass that callback into deferred enumeration, LINQ decides when it is invoked and how many times, and those details now matter.
+Once you pass that function into deferred enumeration, LINQ decides when it is invoked and how many times, and those details now matter.

 Plain procedural code usually makes the execution policy obvious: